pnnl/mcl/rust/mcl-rs/README.md

 # mcl-rs
-This project hosts the high-level wrappers of the mcl rust bindings.
+This project hosts the high-level wrappers of the MCL rust bindings.

 ## Summary
-This crate provides high-level, rust-friendly bindings for mcl.
-The purpose of these bindings are to expose a user-friendlier API to what the low-level libmcl-sys API offers.
-It provides wrappers for all mcl public functions and tries to provide safety at compilation type, however, because of the nature of the library counting on a C project there are cases that it's only possible to catch errors at runtime.
+This crate provides high-level, rust-friendly bindings for MCL.
+The purpose of these bindings are to expose a user-friendlier (and safer) API to what the low-level libmcl-sys API offers.
+It provides wrappers for most mcl public functions and tries to provide safety at compilation type, however, because of the nature of the library counting on a C project there are cases that it's only possible to catch errors at runtime, as well as a few APIS that currently cannot be checked at all and are thus marked unsafe (but are protected by a feature flag).

 ## Building mcl-rs